openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/high-level-performance-hints.rst

                  an inference device.

-Even though all :doc:`supported devices <openvino_supported_devices>` in OpenVINO™ offer low-level performance settings, utilizing them is not recommended outside of very few cases.
+Even though all :doc:`supported devices <../../../about-openvino/compatibility-and-support/supported-devices>` in OpenVINO™ offer low-level performance settings, utilizing them is not recommended outside of very few cases.
 The preferred way to configure performance in OpenVINO Runtime is using performance hints.
-This is a future-proof solution fully compatible with the :doc:`automatic device selection inference mode <openvino_docs_OV_UG_supported_plugins_AUTO>` and designed with *portability* in mind.
+This is a future-proof solution fully compatible with the :doc:`automatic device selection inference mode <../inference-devices-and-modes/auto-device-selection>` and designed with *portability* in mind.

 The hints also set the direction of the configuration in the right order.
 Instead of mapping the application needs to the low-level performance settings, and keeping an associated application logic to configure each possible device separately, the hints express a target scenario with a single config key and let the *device* configure itself in response.